 Inland waters considerations

 IMO Resolution A.XXX(XX) states the responsibilities of a VTS provider and those of participating ships which may also be relevant to an Inland VTS.
 In particular, an Inland VTS should be provided with appropriate equipment, systems and facilities for the delivery of the Inland VTS and should be adequately staffed with Inland VTS personnel who are appropriately trained and qualified.

-IALA Guideline G1089 expands further on how to provide a VTS.
-Particular note should be made of the further explanation given on the purpose of a VTS in the provision of timely and relevant information, the monitoring and managing of vessel traffic and responding to developing situations.
-The close confines of many inland waterways and the ability to maintain a comprehensive traffic image may result in a more limited ability to respond to developing situations.
-Nevertheless, as long as the possibility exists that such interaction might be necessary, then it is important that Inland VTS personnel are appropriately trained and certified for such interventions.

-Consideration may also be given to enhancing Inland VTS by linking it to bespoke systems for tracking ships such as the European VTT.
+This is further expanded in IALA guidance.

 If it is assessed that the navigational complexity, volume of traffic or the degree of risk does not justify the establishment of an Inland VTS but that some form of co-ordination of local services is required, then note should be taken of the provisions of IALA guideline G1142 for the establishment of a local port service or equivalent noting the provisions of IALA guideline G1083 that any service that is not authorized as a VTS should not use the term ‘VTS’ in its name identifier.

 INLAND VTS OPERATIONS